Future Combat Air System (UK)

+Since 2018 the UK has been pursuing its Combat Air Strategy, a key part of which is the Future Combat Air System (FCAS).
+As of 2021, the main output of this has been the BAE Systems Tempest aircraft concept and related technologies which will replace the Eurofighter Typhoon.

-The Future Offensive Air System was a study to replace the Royal Air Force's strike capability, at the time provided by the Tornado GR4.
+Prior to FCAS, the Future Offensive Air System (FOAS) was a study to replace the Royal Air Force's strike capability, at the time provided by the Tornado GR4.
 Initial operational capability was expected around 2017.
 The FOAS was cancelled in June 2005 and was replaced by the Deep and Persistent Offensive Capability (DPOC) requirement, which was itself cancelled in the 2010 Strategic Defence and Security Review.
 Various abortive projects and collaborations followed.
-Since 2018 the UK has been pursuing its Combat Air Strategy, a key part of which is the Future Combat Air System.
-As of 2021, the main output of this has been the BAE Systems Tempest aircraft concept and related technologies which will replace the Typhoon.

 France, Germany and Spain are collaborating on a replacement aircraft for their Rafale and Typhoon aircraft, also titled Future Combat Air System.

 History

 In 1995, a Future Offensive Aircraft (FOA) was revealed, then a collaboration with Dassault, which would replace the Royal Air Force's (RAF) Panavia Tornado in the strike role.
 FOA became the Future Offensive Air System in December 1996, with an intended in-service date of 2015.
 The requirement was confirmed by the Strategic Defence Review which was published in July 1998.
 The concept was for a system of systems, rather than a single aircraft type.
 In 2004, Flight International suggested the options included "manned and unmanned combat aircraft, long-range cruise missiles, large non-penetrating aircraft and air-launched unmanned air vehicles".

 In 2005, the FOAS project was cancelled and replaced by the Deep and Persistent Offensive Capability (DPOC).
 The 2010 Strategic Defence and Security Review announced the government's intention to switch its planned carrier aircraft from the short take-off and vertical landing F-35B Lightning to the F-35C carrier variant.
 The DPOC had been cancelled in July 2010, with the more capable F-35C deemed suitable to cover the resulting "capability gap".
 In May 2012 this decision was reversed due to the costs of modifying the Queen Elizabeth-class aircraft carriers for the F-35C.